vetty88/google-books/YW_Google-Books.md

 * This application requires at minimum 2 pages, check out the following mockup images for each page:

-  * [Search](Search.png) - User can search for books via the Google Books API and render them here.
-User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.
+  * [Search](Search.png) - User can search for books via the google-books API and render them here.
+User has the option to "View" a book, bringing them to the book on google-books, or "Save" a book, saving it to the Mongo database.

   * [Saved](Saved.png) - Renders all books saved to the Mongo database.
-User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.
+User has an option to "View" the book, bringing them to the book on google-books, or "Delete" a book, removing it from the Mongo database.

 1. Start by using the [01-Ins_Mern/create-react-express](../01-Activities/01-Ins_Mern/create-react-express) example as a base for your application.